EBISPOT/gwas-utils/solr_indexer_manager/README.md

 * `solrHost`, `solrCore`, `8983` are pointers to the solr server
 * `${wrapperScriptDir}/build-solr-index.sh` is the wrapper for the solr indexer application. (currently not versioned)
 * `logDir` directory into which the logfiles are saved.
+* `--fullIndex` - Enable this for the full catalog index: if this switch is turned on, the solr index is wiped off, and all publication of the new database instance is submitted to the farm for indexing.